sailscastshq/docs.sailscasts.com/docs/git-vibe/index.md

       link: https://github.com/sailscastshq/git-vibe
 features:
   - icon: 🤖
-    title: Parallel work without collisions
+    title: Isolated work per task
-    details: One task, one branch, one worktree.
-Humans and AI agents can explore in parallel without stepping on each other's diffs.
+    details: Each task gets its own `feat/*` branch and worktree, keeping experiments, fixes, and reviews separated.
   - icon: ✅
-    title: Main stays boring
+    title: Stable main branch
-    details: Keep experiments off main, release straight from it, and always know what is safe to ship.
+    details: Keep in-progress work off `main`, release directly from it, and always know what is ready to ship.
   - icon: 🧭
-    title: A workflow, not a pile of aliases
+    title: Integrated workflow
-    details: Start from an issue, reopen the right lane, inspect the diff, open the PR, and finish with cleanup built in.
+    details: Start from an issue, inspect context and diffs, open the pull request, and finish with cleanup built in.
   - icon: ⚡
-    title: Built for AI-native work
+    title: Designed for AI-assisted development
-    details: Attach agent and task context, reopen the exact lane later, and stop losing track of which thread was working on what.
+    details: Attach agent and task context, reopen the exact workspace later, and manage parallel human and AI work with clear boundaries.
 ---